 The major problem with such an architecture is that there is a single point of failure.
 If the server crashes, the whole P2P network crashes.
 Also, since all of the processing is to be done by a single server so a huge amount of the database has to be maintained and regularly updated.

 - Unlike the centralized approach, this method makes use of distributed systems.

-- In this, the peers are supposed to be connected into an overlay network.
-It means if a connection/path exists from one peer to other, it is a part of this overlay network.
+- In this, the peers are supposed to be connected to an overlay network.
+It means if a connection/path exists from one peer to another, it is a part of this overlay network.

-- In this overlay network, peers are called as nodes and the connection between peers is called an edge between the nodes, thus resulting in a graph-like structure.
+- In this overlay network, peers are called nodes, and the connection between peers is called an edge between the nodes, thus resulting in a graph-like structure.

 - If there are multiple query hits, the client selects from one of these peers.

 This method also has some disadvantages like, the query has to be sent to all the neighboring peers unless a match is found.
 This increases traffic in the network.